kawaiipantsu/urlbully/README.md

 > It's getting more and more polished!
 > Can't wait to actually begin making some of the engine logic...

+URL Bully is a simple tool to bully a webserver on the URL level, it's a UI for when you don't want to script your way out of things!
+Basically a simple web pen-test tool, inspiration from my needs, curl, Burp Suite.
+Sometimes the most simple approch can yield victims/targets to deescalate their security or break their application.

 # Table of Contents

  * [Features](#features)